 Red Hat Hacker

 These are the guys that everyone loves except the government agencies.
-The Red hat hackers, also known as Hacktivists, are extremely skilled like black and white hackers, but the most important thing that differs is the aim.
-These people hack for social justice and not money or fame.
+The Red hat hackers, also known as Hacktivists, are extremely skilled like black and white hackers, but the most important thing that differs is their aim.
+A Red hat hacker hacks for social justice and not money or fame.
 Pursuing a vendetta against the Black hat by directly attacking, harming, and exposing them.
-They also use illegal activities or malicious hacking techniques to achieve their goals.
-Attacks against people committing crimes like fraud, sex trafficking, child pornography, etc are done by them.
-Many organizations like Anonymous are working to fight the criminals but with a different approach.

 This type has no color because these guys are familiar with the hacking terminologies and might know some ways to hack.
 But in reality, they copy-paste other’s work without giving them credit.
 They do not know how to hack or how to hack Facebook.
 All they know is what’s easily accessible on the internet.
 The wanna-be person choosing to explain and spew things related to hacking without even knowing what it means.
 They copy scripts and codes of others and don’t know how to code themselves.
 They have no concept of hacking but only like to copy and show off.